Lexawise's Official Icon

 • It helps avoid delays or cancellations at closing.

 Without a marketable (also called merchantable) title, a sale can fall through or require costly title remediation.
-That’s why understanding what marketable title means is vital for any real estate exam, and even more important in practice.
+That’s why understanding what a marketable title means is vital for any real estate exam, and even more important in practice.

 Key characteristics of a marketable title